GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 # Functionality of the Trigger Workflow

-The Trigger Process concept is displayed in the following figure.
+The Trigger Process concept is displayed in {ref}`fig-trigger-concept`.

 ```{figure} /fig/MAD_Trigger_concept.png
 ---